CompVis/mask/README.md

 ## TLDR

-We present Discrete Interpolants, to bridge the Diffusion Models and Maskged Generative Models in discrete-state.
+We present Discrete Interpolants, to bridge the Diffusion Models and Maskged Generative Models in discrete-state, and scale it up in vision domain.

 ![teaser](./doc/method.jpg)